wangshiy/Modules/nodejsWithCookieLogin/README.md

 - `npm start`

 # Instruction
-- Click Login then you are able to get random number for 10s
+- Click Login then you are able to get random number for 10s (username: aaa, password: bbb)
 - Refresh browser can also remerber your login status and can still get random number
 - But after 10s, you will need to re-login to get a new cookie to get random number